 Figure 1.
 Time series of mass change for (a) the Antarctic Ice Sheet and (b) the Greenland Ice Sheet for 2002 to 2022 based on 213 monthly gravity field solutions from GRACE/GRACE-FO satellite data.
 For Antarctica, estimates are shown for the entire ice sheet, as well as East Antarctica (blue), West Antarctica (red) and the Antarctic Peninsula (yellow).
-The GIA correction applied for Antarctica represents the arithmetic average of the models IJ05 R2256, AGE1257 and ICE-6G_D258; time series are updates from ref.
-259. For Greenland, estimates are shown for the entire ice sheet (green), as well as the regions north (blue) and south (red) of about 72°N. The correction for glacial-isostatic adjustment (GIA) is the GGG1.D model, tuned to fit measured GIA-induced GPS uplift rates260; time series are updates from ref.
+The glacial-isostatic adjustment (GIA) correction applied for Antarctica represents the arithmetic average of the models IJ05 R2256, AGE1257 and ICE-6G_D258; time series are updates from ref.
+259. For Greenland, estimates are shown for the entire ice sheet (purple), as well as the regions north (green) and south (grey) of about 72°N. The correction for GIA is the GGG1.D model, tuned to fit measured GIA-induced GPS uplift rates260; time series are updates from ref.
 190. Shading represents 2-sigma monthly empirical uncertainties.
 For the annotated mass balances, uncertainties consist of propagated empirical uncertainties and the spread of ten model corrections for GIA for Greenland190 and thirteen for Antarctica259.
 Over the 21-year period Greenland lost approximately double the mass of Antarctica, while there are significant interannual variations in the mass changes of both ice sheets.

 (a)